Emmanuel L. Di Rossetti

 -

-My work – I was going to say my mission – is to break the faith of one and all, and even of a third party: faith in affirmation, faith in negation and faith in abstention; and this by faith in faith itself.
-It is to fight all those who resign themselves, Continue reading
+My work—I was about to say my mission—is to shatter the faith of some, and even of a third party: faith in affirmation, faith in denial, and faith in abstention; and this through faith in faith itself.
+It is to fight all those who resign themselves… Continue reading

 -